jonas-beaumont/http-status/README.md

 ## Running the client on Kubernetes

-All the nessersary resources are installed using the helm chart.
-The `config.yaml` is not required when running the client in kubernetes because it sites list needs to be in the `values.yaml` file.
+The minimum kubernetes resources are installed using the helm chart.
+The `config.yaml` is not required when running the client in kubernetes because the sites list resides in the `values.yaml` file.

 *Example*